-Translating, deploying and operating multilingual websites requires an unexpected variety of tasks and stakeholders, leading to continuous effort, hidden expense and slow entry into new markets.
+Localizing websites and digital content requires an unexpected variety of tasks and stakeholders, leading to continuous effort, hidden expense and slow entry into new markets.

-These challenges distract companies from operating their flagship websites, and puts their businesses at risk.
+These challenges distract companies from maintaining their origin websites and other content, and puts their businesses at risk.

 Traditionally, creating multilingual websites require many different processes beyond translation, including:

 ExportYou must thoroughly identify and compile all on-site content for translation (including text, images, multimedia, PDFs and more), before the multilingual site is translated.